-The Procedure for Transactions with Related Parties (the "Related Party Procedure"), adopted by Unipol's Board of Directors pursuant to CONSOB Regulation no. 17221 of 12 March 2010 and subsequent amendments (the "CONSOB Regulation"), was amended most recently on 23 June 2022, with the favourable opinion of the Related Party Transactions Committee, and is available in the Governance Section of the Company's website.
+The Procedure for Transactions with Related Parties (the "Related Party Procedure"), adopted by Unipol's Board of Directors pursuant to CONSOB Regulation no. 17221 of 12 March 2010 and subsequent amendments (the "CONSOB Regulation"), was amended most recently on 23 June 2022, with the favourable opinion of the Related Party Transactions Committee (the "RPT Committee" or the "Committee"), and is available in the Governance Section of the Company's website.